microsoft/OneLabeler-doc/docs/index.md

 To visually configure the data labeling workflow, the developer can carry out the following operations to edit the workflow.

+Notes:

-Note: **the keyboard operations in the following are enabled only when the canvas is active**, i.e., when the border of the canvas is in black.
+- **The keyboard operations in the following are enabled only when the canvas is active**, i.e., when the border of the canvas is in black.
+- After editing workflow, interface will be immediately updated, but the workflow will not run automatically.

 #### Create a node